SG345/etrack/README.md

 2) "python manage.py runserver" to start the server.
 A new terminal tab may be used and CURL POST/GET requests may be used to test the API endpoints.

+Note: This project is tested on OS X 10.12 only.

 ## Endpoints